MetaMask/metamask-docs/wallet/how-to/connect/detect-metamask.md

 The presence of the MetaMask Ethereum provider object, `window.ethereum`, in a user's browser indicates an Ethereum user.

-To demonstrate this, verify if your browser is running MetaMask by copying and pasting the following code snippet in the developer console of your browser:
+To demonstrate this, verify whether your browser is running MetaMask by copying and pasting the following code snippet into your browser's developer console:

 ```javascript
 if (typeof window.ethereum !== 'undefined') {